Stand up for environmental justice. Stop fracked-gas pipelines in WV, VA, NC now!

 The Mountain Valley Pipeline builders have already violated environmental regulations more than 300 times, causing widespread water pollution.
 It’s so bad, they are under criminal investigation for Clean Water Act violations.
 Yet construction continues.

-As for the Atlantic Coast Pipeline, federal courts have thrown out environmental permits at least five times for being flawed and insufficient, yet the builder has asked the U.S. Supreme Court to ram the project through.
+As for the Atlantic Coast Pipeline, courts have thrown out seven crucial environmental permits for being flawed and insufficient, yet the builder has asked the U.S. Supreme Court to ram the project through.

 FERC should never have allowed these pipelines in the first place — but the agency’s deeply flawed process virtually guaranteed their approval.
 In fact, FERC has ok’d hundreds of dangerous and unnecessary natural gas pipelines across the U.S., putting tens of thousands of Americans in harm’s way.
 The rights given these companies mean landowners effectively have no property rights!
 It could happen to anyone unlucky enough to live in the path of a potential pipeline.